zeitgeistpm/zeitgeist/zeitgeist.md

 Sometimes it may be desirable for a market creator to not specify a particular oracle source, and rather just a resolution source.
 In cases like this, the default is to draw an oracle from the public reporters pool.
-The public reporters pool can be joined by any Z8 holder.
-They stake their Z8 and enter into the pool.
+The public reporters pool can be joined by any ZGE holder.
+They stake their ZGE and enter into the pool.
 Anytime there is a market that needs resolution the first reporter from the public reporter pool can make a report.
 They then have a cooldown for making another public report for a number which is a function of